term-extraction-project/Matcha/README.md

 ## 1. General

-Matcha is a manually annotated dataset for term extraction, covering 2 languages (English and Kazakh), and 2 domains (Blockchain, Material Science).
+Matcha is a manually annotated dataset for term extraction, covering 2 languages (English and Kazakh), and 2 domains (Blockchain and Material Science).

 ## 2. Abbreviations
 **Languages and domains:**